-Largest Marine Protected Area in North America Created off Mexico
+Largest Marine Protected Area in North America to Be Created off Mexico

 Previously, the islands had been protected by a small reserve that included only the waters up to six miles off the land.
 That left important feeding and migration areas for sharks, rays, whales, and other species in the path of fishermen—who either target the species, often illegally, or catch them accidentally as bycatch.

-But the new park is designed to protect critical habitat for those animals, as well as corals and other fish.
+But the planned park will be designed to protect critical habitat for those animals, as well as corals and other fish.
 No fishing, mining, or other intensive resource development will be allowed in the newly expanded reserve.
+(Read more about the conservation efforts underway in Baja California's fishing communities.)

 'Giant Manta Rays Galore'

-Note: Editor's note: This article was last updated on October 10, 2017.